python-discord/code-jam-5/only_otters/README.md

 **Hquery** is one of those.
 It should prove of use to more than just this situation.

-**Resourcely** is a package we wrote to handle resource folders.
+**Resourcely** is a module we wrote to handle resource folders.
 It simply parses a config file where you list your resources (take a look at the `images` folder), and enables you to import them through the Python import system.
 Each resource is stored in a `Resource` object.

 ```
 images: